 Each knee joint has two crescent-shaped cartilage menisci.
 These lie on the inside (medial) and outside (lateral) edges of the top of the tibia or shin bone, also known as the tibial plateau.
 They act as shock absorbers for the knee as well as providing support and stability for the joint.
 Injuries to either meniscus can prevent normal use of the knee.

 The lateral meniscus is less prone to injury than the medial meniscus.
 This is because it doesn’t attach to the lateral knee ligament in the same way that the medial cartilage meniscus attaches to the medial ligament.
 A tear of the lateral meniscus can occur during twisting movements, direct impact to the knee joint, deep squats or due to degeneration of the cartilage, particularly in older athletes.

 Degenerative Changes may lead to the edges of the menisci becoming frayed and jagged.
 A longitudinal meniscus tear is a tear that occurs along the length of the meniscus.
 A bucket handle tear is an exaggerated form of a longitudinal tear where a portion of the meniscus becomes detached from the tibia forming a flap that looks like a bucket handle.

-Treatment for a lateral meniscus tear would initially be conservative meaning the athlete would try the easy simple things first including rest.
+Treatment for a lateral meniscus tear is usually conservative to begin with.
+This means without surgery, consisting of a period of rest.
 If this approach doesn’t work then a doctor may recommend surgery.